 In order to further illustrate the consistency between the UWMT turbulence scheme and modified Hack shallow convection scheme, Figure 3 shows vertical cross sections of cloud fraction depicting the subtropical stratocumulus to trade cumulus transition both in the observations and simulations.
 We focus on the five main regions of the subtropical Sc-to-Cu transition, with the locations shown in Figure 2a.
 Observational guidance is provided from GOCCP.
 GOCCP generally shows a clear transition from stratocumulus near the coast to trade cumulus well offshore, marked by a gradual reduction of cloud cover along with a rising cloud-top height and thickening cloud depth moving downstream off the coasts (Figure 3, right).
-However, REF amip (Figure 3, left) tends to overall underestimate the cloud amount through the cross sections.
-Specifically, REF amip produces the cloud fraction much less near the coast and fails to simulate the elevated maxima prevalent in the observed cross sections.
+However, REF_amip (Figure 3, left) tends to overall underestimate the cloud amount through the cross sections.
+Specifically, REF_amip produces the cloud fraction much less near the coast and fails to simulate the elevated maxima prevalent in the observed cross sections.
 This reflects the limitations of the HB turbulence scheme in simulating stratocumulus.
-In addition, REF amip is prone to abruptly reduce the cloud amount out of the coastal stratocumulus regions, resulting in an almost cloudless state offshore.
+In addition, REF_amip is prone to abruptly reduce the cloud amount out of the coastal stratocumulus regions, resulting in an almost cloudless state offshore.
 No clear transitional regime is simulated, which can be attributed to the excessive vertical mixing from the original Hack shallow convection scheme over the western edge of the stratocumulus regime.
-In contrast to REF amip, the cross sections in NEW amip depict a very different picture.
-With new configurations of boundary-layer turbulence and shallow cumulus schemes, NEW amip presents more realistic characteristics of subtropical Sc-to-Cu transition (Figure 3, middle).
+In contrast to REF_amip, the cross sections in NEW_amip depict a very different picture.
+With new configurations of boundary-layer turbulence and shallow cumulus schemes, NEW_amip presents more realistic characteristics of subtropical Sc-to-Cu transition (Figure 3, middle).
 The qualitative aspects of the transition are better captured for all regions: most notably the gradual reduction of cloud cover as it moves offshore and the placement of the maximum cloudiness which generally occurs somewhat offshore, as in GOCCP.
-A possible reason for the over-extension of Sc in NEW amip may be that the decoupling criterion added to the Hack shallow convection scheme is too strong, leading to the weak vertical mixing over the eastern edge of the shallow cumulus regime.
-The weak vertical mixing may further suppress the upward transport of water vapour, resulting in excessive low-level cloud amounts.
+A possible reason for the over-extension of Sc in NEW_amip may be that the decoupling criterion added to the Hack shallow convection scheme is too strong, leading to the weak vertical mixing over the eastern edge of the shallow cumulus regime.